Whether is a market square in a city or a beautiful town square we have it on our list of the most beautiful squares in Europe to visit.

 Like many towns and cities throughout the Czech Republic, the centre of the square has a plague column surrounded by a pretty fountain.
 The 18th-century plague column is topped with a statue of the Virgin Mary and decorated with saints believed to be protectors of the city.
 The square itself is surrounded by beautiful buildings, each a different colour.

 Beyond their decorative rooftop peaks, the majestic Krumlov Castle, one of the main things to do in Cesky Krumlov, can be seen on the nearby hill and the Vltava River which encircles Cesky Krumlov’s Old Town can be heard lapping in the distance.
+This really is one of the best squares in Europe!

 3. Trafalgar Square, London